Blowup: Themes

 Antonioni's screenplay for Blowup is a "thriller-suspense" story revolving around the efforts of a young and successful fashion photographer in his struggle to determine whether a series of photographs he takes at a public park contain evidence of a murder.
 As Thomas persists, his quest leads him initially to question his technical mastery over the "hidden truth" recorded by his camera, then toward a confrontation with the realities of his life of "material advantages, gained at the expense of ideals".
 Finally, he questions the reality of his own existence.
 Film historian Gordon Gow identifies the object in Antonioni's use of suspense:

 In the case of Blow-up, the mystery [i.e. whether a murder took place] is relevant to the film, but the solution of it is not.
 Indeed, the absence of a solution is part of the point: life's uncertainty ... the true suspense resides not in the mystery of the photographic blow-ups, but in the instability of Thomas himself.

 In an interview at the time of the film's release, Antonioni stated that the film "is not about man's relationship with man, it is about man's relationship with reality".
 According to Gow, "a mystery without a solution is instrumental to the theme of disorientation" which is sustained until the final moments of the film, in which Thomas fails to resolve the contradictions and ambiguities that arise from his investigations and his own life.
 Thomas' fate is known and the audience's suspense is resolved, but Antonioni leaves the meaning of the film open to speculation.

 Gow considers two interpretations for the ending:

 Since Blow-Up is not resolved happily, but rather in a total surrender to fantasy and consequently to oblivion, we can take it either as an exhortation to come to terms with reality, or as a cautionary tale in which the pursuit of material gain is a threat to humanity.

 Production

 Inspirations and influences

 The plot of Blowup was inspired by Argentine-French writer Julio Cortázar's 1959 short story "Las babas del diablo", collected in End of the Game and Other Stories, which in turn was based on a story told to Cortázar by photographer Sergio Larraín.
 The short story was subsequently retitled "Blow-up" to connect it with the film.
 The life of Swinging London photographer David Bailey was also an influence on the plot.

 Casting

 Several people were offered the role of the protagonist, including Sean Connery (who declined when Antonioni refused to show him the script), David Bailey, and Terence Stamp, who was replaced shortly before filming began after Antonioni saw David Hemmings in a stage production of Dylan Thomas' Adventures in the Skin Trade.

-Jane Birkin made her film debut as the blond girl.
+Jane Birkin made her film debut as the blonde girl.